khannatanmai/TranslationMemory/Experiments/ExperimentReport.md

 	- The Searching using Index is supposed to make it faster, however, loading the json as an index takes a significant amount of time, which increases overall time.
 Without this, we see a slight speedup from the previous program.
 This also shows that even though the earlier search was Naive it didn't take a lot of time.

 ### Weighted N-Grams

+ - In the numerator of the formula to compute WNGP, it computes the IDF scores of only the N-grams belonging to the intersection of M_N-grams and C_N-grams.
+Hence, even before pruning using Content words, a filter is used.

+ - As observed when Edit Distance is computed, using Content words as a filter sped up the process as the WNGP is only being computed on a smaller subset of the TM.

+ - Storing the IDF values in a separate JSON file and retrieving the values only at the time of computing Wpn sped up the computation of WNGP by 7.5x for Naive TM and 16x for Optimised TM.

+ - In the formula to calculate Wpn, an optimal value of Z = 0.75 was taken.
+A higher value of Z would mean getting longer translation matches, and a lower value of Z would mean getting shorter translation matches.
+But, we experimented with values Z = 0.3, 0.75, 0.9 and received the same results on the Non-Optimised Weighted file and the Optimised Weighted file.

+ - Initially we had decided to use 4-grams.
+But, bigger the N-gram, greater the discrimination/restriction (more information about the context of the specific instance).
+Hence, we decided to use Bigrams which gave better results.